 - puncture-resistant sharps container for proper needle and syringe disposal

 Wash your hands thoroughly with soap and warm water.
-Be sure to scrub between fingers, the backs of your hands, and under fingernails.
-The Centers for Disease Control and Prevention (CDC) recommends lathering for 20 seconds – the time it takes to sing the “Happy Birthday” song twice.
+Be sure to wash the backs of your hands, between your fingers, and under your fingernails.
+The Centers for Disease Control and Prevention (CDC) recommends lathering for 20 seconds, about the time it takes to sing the “Happy Birthday” song twice.

-Hold the syringe upright (needle on top) and pull the plunger down until the tip of the plunger reaches the measurement equal to the dose you will inject.
+Hold the syringe upright (with the needle on top) and pull the plunger down until the tip of the plunger reaches the measurement equal to the dose you plan to inject.

 Remove the caps from the insulin vial and needle.
 If you've used this vial before, wipe the stopper on top with an alcohol swab.

 Push the needle into the stopper and push the plunger down so that the air in syringe goes into the bottle.
 The air replaces the amount of insulin you will withdraw.

-Keeping the needle in the vial, turn them upside down.
+Keeping the needle in the vial, turn the vial upside down.
 Pull the plunger down until the top of the black plunger reaches the correct dosage on the syringe.

-If there are bubbles in the syringe, tap it gently and the bubbles will rise to the top.
+If there are bubbles in the syringe, tap it gently so the bubbles rise to the top.
 Push the syringe to release the bubbles back into the vial.
 Pull the plunger down again until you reach the correct dose.

 Set the insulin vial down and hold the syringe as you would a dart, with your finger off of the plunger.

-Swab the injection site with alcohol pad.
+Swab the injection site with an alcohol pad.
 Allow it to air dry for a few minutes before inserting the needle.

 To avoid injecting into muscle, gently pinch a 1- to 2-inch portion of skin.
 Insert the needle at a 90-degree angle.
 Push the plunger all the way down and wait for 10 seconds.
-With smaller needles, this pinching process may not be needed.
+With smaller needles, the pinching process may not be needed.